monbiote/NLP_CEO_CFO_Sentiment_Analysis/README.md

 - Aggregated word cloud generation using TF-IDF.
 - Detailed sentiment analysis with a focus on economic downturns.
 - Visualisation of CEO and CFO sentiment trends over time.
-- Regression analysis to quantify the impact of sentiment on stock performance.
+- Regression analysis to quantify the relationship between sentiment and stock performance.

 ---

 ## Getting Started
 To get started with these projects, clone this repository and ensure you have the required dependencies installed.
 Detailed instructions for setup and execution are provided in each project's respective notebook.

-## License
-This repository is available under the MIT License.
-See the LICENSE file for more details.

 ## Acknowledgements
 Special thanks to all contributors and mentors who have provided guidance and support throughout these projects.